Final PK model

 [ MAIN ]

-double CL = exp(log_TVCL + ETA(1));
+double CL = exp(log_TVCL + ETA(1));or

 [ ODE ]

-dxdt_DEPOT = -KA * DEPOT;
+dxdt_DEPOT = -KA * DEPOT;12.6.2 if-else

-if(a == 2) b = 2;
+if(a == 2) b = 2;if(a==2) {

 b = 2;

-if(a == 2) {
+}if(a == 2) {

 b=2;